How to Care for your Artwork

 Taking care of your investment is a relatively simple matter that will insure the beauty and longevity of the work for generations.
 By following a few simple guidelines, you can insure that no damage will come to your art.
 That being said, please note that the artists’ knowledge, and craftsmanship in creating a conservationally sound painting is vital, and I’ll discuss that in the next newsletter.

 Once you get your work home, there are some things to think about regarding the placement of an oil painting.
-Enemies of art work include: extreme or frequent temperature fluctuations, high humidity, and environmental pollutants (smoke, grease, etc.).
+Enemies of art work include: extreme or frequent temperature fluctuations, high humidity, and environmental pollutants (dust, smoke, grease, etc.).

 Avoid placing your art in the kitchen: humidity, smoke and grease from cooking are the enemies of artwork and will accelerate its aging and deterioration.

 The fireplace: While romantic and beautiful, placing art above a fireplace is a bit tricky because of the smoke and temperature fluctuations.
 Before you place a painting above a fireplace, check to see how warm the temperature is on the wall it will hang.
-If you notice a significant difference (more than15 or 20 degrees) in temperature, and /or your fire tends to be smoky, it is not an ideal location for your art.
+If you notice a significant difference (more than about 5 degrees) in temperature, and /or your fire tends to be smoky, it is not an ideal location for your art.

 Cleaning ( please note: this information is only for newer work, that shows NO signs of damage or deterioration. if you have older work, especially if there is any kind of deterioration, please consult a professional, accredited, art conservator!
 I will be glad to recommend one if you need.)